Join our community online

 Staying in, returning to, or looking for work after a brain tumour diagnosis can be quite a challenge - for people who have a brain tumour and for people caring for them.

 Many people have to give up work entirely, change job, or reduce their hours or duties.
 If a partner is acting as a carer, their work may be affected too.
-As a result, financial difficulties are common, and people also speak about the loss of identity and purpose that work can provide.
+As a result, financial difficulties are common for families affected by a brain tumour.